marquettec/R-getting-and-cleaning-data/README.md

-# Getting and Cleaning Data
+# Getting and Cleaning Data with R

 This project is part of Coursera student assignment.